Kanishk2207/onql/INDEX.md

 # ONQL Project Index

-Welcome to the Onqlbgfinal project!
+Welcome to the ONQL project!
 This document provides an overview of the project structure to help you navigate the codebase and contribute effectively.

 ## Project Structure